Last updated on June 20th, 2024 at 09:18 am

-It is important to setup HTTP2 in Apache web server to improve speed and performance.
+Website administrators often face problem of speed and performance.
+Enabling HTTP2 on their web server is a simple way to speed up their site.
+Also, it is important to setup HTTP2 in Apache web server from a security point of view.
 HTTP/2 supports parallelism, header compression, binary data transfer, and also server push.
+It is way better than running your site on HTTP protocol.
 In this article, we will look at how to enable HTTP2 in Apache web server.

 How To Enable HTTP2 in Apache